Charles Evans (librarian): American Library Association

 In 1876, Evans, along with Melvil Dewey of the Dewey Decimal Classification system, co-founded the American Library Association.
 Evans recommended other integral members - renowned librarians he'd met along the way - to become a part of the association.
-These members then came together at a conference held in Philadelphia, where Evans would give a speech on his "The Sizes of Printed Books" paper, which was published in ALA's first volume of the Library Journal.
-In 1877, he became the American Library Association's first treasurer.
+These members then came together at a conference held in Philadelphia, where Evans would give a speech on his "The Sizes of Printed Books" paper, which was published in ALA's first volume of the Library Journal,published by Frederick Leypoldt.

+In 1877, Evans became the American Library Association's first treasurer.
 Evans continued to contribute to the Library Journal.

 American Bibliography

 Evans officially began working on American Bibliography - his lifelong goal - in 1901 and compiled it over a course of years through 1934.
 Originally, Evans stored his notecards in corset boxes with the dates contained within written on the illustration's waistline.
 Publication took a few hiatuses during World War II in between volumes, but eventually, all desired volumes were published, including some that were published posthumously by outsiders eager to continue Evans' work, particularly Roger Bristol.
 The first volume was published by Evans himself and covered the span of 1639-1740.
 All succeeding volumes were published on borrowed money for both publication purposes and travel purposes, as Evans preferred to travel around the United States in order to actually see the books he was including in his work, though when he was not able to travel, he was known to include "ghost" titles, as well as skip publications altogether due to the amount of space, and therefore money, they would take up in his printed book.
 It is said that American Bibliography lacks a proper representation of Harvard dissertations and broadsides.
-The first 12 volumes of Evans’ American Bibliography are dedicated to individuals of influence in his life and work.
+The first 12 volumes of Evans' American Bibliography are dedicated to individuals of influence in his life and work.

 The entire Evans Collection was eventually photographed and put onto microfilm, and is available at many research libraries.
 A paywalled fully searchable digital edition titled Early American Imprints, Series I: Evans, 1639-1980 is for sale from Readex, as part of its Archive of Americana.